Macroorchidism: Diagnosis

-People with macroorchidism have testicular volume larger than 4 ml before puberty.
+People with macroorchidism have a testicular volume larger than 4 ml before puberty.

 Treatment or management

 Treatment of macroorchidism depends on pathogenesis.

 Surgical removal of the tumor is the most important and advised option for treating macroorchidism caused by non-functioning pituitary macroadenoma.
 A non-functioning pituitary adenoma is a kind of benign tumor that does not secrete active hormones, and is from the pituitary gland.

-Macroorchidism caused from congenital adrenal hyperplasia (CAH) is treated using glucocorticoid.
+Macroorchidism caused by congenital adrenal hyperplasia (CAH) is treated using glucocorticoid.
 Using glucocorticoid at the beginning of macroorchidism can help reduce the abnormal testicular size.
 Glucocorticoid treatment is a dosage treatment in which glucocorticoids such as hydrocortisone, prednisolone, and dexamethasone are taken at various amounts and times of the day.
 Glucocorticoid treatment can help restore male fertility prohibited by macroorchidism.
-However, overusing glucocorticoid for long periods of time can lead to low semen quality.
+However, overusing glucocorticoid for long periods can lead to low semen quality.

 Metformin is considered a long-term treatment of macroorchidism due to its relationship with FXS.
 Metformin lowers the excessive production of the proteins that cause abnormal testicular growth in people with FXS.

 Prognosis

 Macroorchidism becomes more clear after puberty.
 Testicular size starts to increase normally from 8 to 9 years of age in boys.
 However, in patients with macroorchidism, around this time is when the testicles become abnormally and noticeably enlarged.
-Also, because macroorchidism is usually associated with intellectual disability, the brainpower typically declines with age.
+Also, because macroorchidism is usually associated with intellectual disability, brainpower typically declines with age.

 The life expectancy of patients with macroorchidism is normal.
 There is no cure for macroorchidism; however, there are medications tested in clinical trails identified to bring positive results.

 Epidemiology

-Macroorchidism only affects males.
+Macroorchidism affects only males.
 The prevalence of macroorchidism is approximately 1 in 4000 males.
-Macroorchidism is present in more than 80 - 90% of postpubertal males with fragile X syndrome.
+Macroorchidism is present in more than 80-90% of postpubertal males with fragile X syndrome.

-Research section
+Research direction

-A research study was done in 2014 to learn if there is a relationship between macroorchidism and intellectual disability associated with decreased levels of Fragile X Mental Retardation 1 gene protein (FMRP), but in the pre-mutation or carrier state.
-FMRP is made from FMR1 gene, and is mainly in the brain and testis.
+A research study was done in 2014 to learn if there is a relationship between macroorchidism and intellectual disability associated with decreased levels of Fragile X Messenger Ribonucleoprotein 1 gene protein (FMRP), but in the pre-mutation or carrier state.
+FMRP is made from the FMR1 gene and is mainly in the brain and testis.
 They used the analysis of covariance (ANCOVA) to compare the IQs of the macroorchidism patients with and without pre-mutation carriers.
 The results showed that there is a relationship between macroorchidism and intellectual disability in FMR1 pre-mutation carrier males.
 Further studies need to be done to determine if the correlation is due to higher or lower levels of FMR1 mRNA and FMRP respectively.

 Another study done in 2018 researched the role of Immunoglobulin Superfamily 1 (IGSF1) serves in hypothyroidism and macroorchidism as a regulator of pituitary hormone secretion.
 A defect in the IGSF1 gene is one of the causes of macroorchidism.
-The results showed that IGSF1 is important for pituitary hormone regulation, and that there are two important mechanisms of macroorchidism related to IGSF1 deficiency.
+The results showed that IGSF1 is important for pituitary hormone regulation and that there are two important mechanisms of macroorchidism related to IGSF1 deficiency.